 My Stay-at-Home Education

 This article was originally published in March 2005 in the Ensign, one of the official magazines of The Church of Jesus Christ of Latter-day Saints.
-The article uses LDS terminology, but the subject matter is universal.
+The article uses Latter-day Saint terminology, but the subject matter is universal.

 Shortly after I married, I was assigned as a visiting teacher to another married woman who was a few years older than I was and had a child.
 She was a university student, and when she told my companion and me about her educational and career plans, she declared, “I will not stay home and be stupid!”